ApprenticeAI/frapy/docs/index.rst

    intro/examples

 :doc:`intro/overview`
-    Understand what Scrapy is and how it can help you.
+    Understand what Frapy is and how it can help you.

 :doc:`intro/install`
-    Get Scrapy installed on your computer.
+    Get Frapy installed on your computer.

 :doc:`intro/tutorial`
-    Write your first Scrapy project.
+    Write your first Frapy project.

 :doc:`intro/examples`
-    Learn more by playing with a pre-made Scrapy project.
+    Learn more by playing with a pre-made Frapy project.

 .. _section-basics: